the problem

 - is sort of a big thing that people do

-- that has lots of steps,
+- that can have multiple steps,

 - and doesn’t always have a precise workflow